scaffold-eth/scaffold-eth/README.md

 const result = await yourToken.transfer( vendor.address, utils.parseEther("1000") );
 ```

+(You will use the `YourToken` UI tab and the frontend for most of your testing.
+Most of the UI is already built for you for this challenge.)

 #### 🥅 Goals
 - [ ] Does the `Vendor` address start with a `balanceOf` **1000** in `YourToken` on the `Debug Contracts` tab?